habuDaRu/Total-Twitch-War-Mod/README.md

 - **`peak_10`, `peak_5`, `peak_2`, `peak_1`**
   Lifts the fog of war by revealing a random number of regions.
-  - The number represents the early cancel chance (cumulative) for each region.
-These chances build up over time to 100% (sure cancel).
+  - The number represents the cancel chance (cumulative) for each region.
+These chances build up over each step by the cancel chance to 100%.
   - Resulting in a maximum of 10, 20, 50, 100 provinces revealed for the player.
   - The revealed AI Faction will act according the normal Total War Logic towards being revealed